-- Balance the botanical purpose of the garden with existing landscape qualities through maintaining accurate records of existing plants within the garden, including accurate identification information, including highlighting the scientific basis of botanical nomenclature through plant labels, in a way that respects aesthetic values. - Develop a flexible event and recreational space for use by community groups in conjunction with policies aimed at protecting plant collections, reducing compaction and other infrastructure. - Formalise the path linkage under Mollison Street bridge to Malmsbury Common.
-Retain the semirural character of paths surrounding the Garden beyond the Mollison Street/Ellesmere Place Town Hall Precinct.
+- Balance the botanical purpose of the garden with existing landscape qualities through maintaining accurate records of existing plants within the garden, including accurate identification information, including highlighting the scientific basis of botanical nomenclature through plant labels, in a way that respects aesthetic values. - Develop a flexible event and recreational space for use by community groups in conjunction with policies aimed at protecting plant collections, reducing compaction and other infrastructure. - Formalise and stabilise the path linkage under Mollison Street bridge to Malmsbury Common.
+Retain the semi-rural character of paths surrounding the Garden beyond the Mollison Street/Ellesmere Place Town Hall Precinct.
 Improve path widths and levels adjacent to the Town Hall to alleviate problems with standing water and to improve circulation.
 Facilitate better links with Malmsbury Railway Station through formalising the network and incorporating a signage strategy. - Retain existing number of pedestrian entry and exit points.
 Reduce the number of controlled vehicle access points to Ellesmere Place only.
 Create a new Botanic Garden Gateway and Entry Precinct behind the Town Hall accommodating new signage, gathering space and facilities.
 Reconfigure formal parking arrangements adjacent to the Town Hall and new Garden Entry Forecourt and provide better disabled parking facilities.
 Maintain bicycle parking adjacent to the new Garden Gateway and facilitate bus parking in informal car park areas in Ellesmere Place. - Retain existing unpainted timber post and wire fence along eastern and southern extension of Ellesmere Place.
-Replace existing wire fence along Mollison Street with unpainted timber picket fence, using old photography to ascertain profile and estimate dimensions as closely as possible.
-Maintain the vegetation along the Coliban River as an important habitat area that also makes an important contribution to the aesthetic appreciation of the views to the Viaduct and surrounding rural landscape.
+Replace existing wire fence along Mollison Street with picket fence, using old photography to ascertain profile and estimate dimensions as closely as possible whilst balancing the requirement for safety. - Maintain the vegetation along the Coliban River as an important habitat area that also makes an important contribution to the aesthetic appreciation of the views to the Viaduct and surrounding rural landscape.
 Develop a committee of management with stakeholders including Coliban Water and the Dja Dja Wurrung people.
-Maintain extant botanic garden planting along the west bank of the Coliban River as an important screen. - Consolidate existing plant collections to address the broad categories of taxonomic, geographical, ornamental and ecological themes and consider a new cultural theme in consultation with Dja Dja Wurrung people. - Maintain good records of tree species trialled in the Garden including ongoing assessment of their establishment and performance within the Garden.
-Continue to trial new species that supplement existing genera contributing to the diversity of evergreen, coniferous and deciduous tree canopy.
-Retain Salix sp. in important key locations around the Ornamental Lake and Billabong Chain and prioritise trialling of additional species such as Taxodium sp. in these locations.
-Introduce new genera such as Callitris and Juniperus species and cultivars to expand locations for demonstration of the diversity of conifers.
+Maintain extant botanic garden planting along the west bank of the Coliban River as an important screen and incorporate plants from local Ecological Vegetation Classes (EVC's). - Consolidate existing plant collections to address the broad categories of taxonomic, geographical, ornamental and ecological themes and consider a new cultural theme in consultation with Dja Dja Wurrung people.